wushian/Roslynator/docs/cli/format-command.md

 **`--new-line-after-switch-label`**

-Indicates whether switch label should be followed with empty line.
+Indicates whether switch label should be followed with new line.

 *Note: This option is available only for C#.
 For details see [RCS1028](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1028.md).*

+**`--new-line-before-binary-operator`**

+Indicates whether a binary operator be preceded with new line.

+*Note: This option is available only for C#.
+For details see [RCS1029](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1029.md).*

+**`--new-line-before-conditional-expression-operator`**

+Indicates whether operator in a conditional expression be preceded with new line.

+*Note: This option is available only for C#.
+For details see [RCS1184](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1184.md).*

 **`--new-line-before-embedded-statement`**

-Indicates whether an embedded statement should be preceded with empty line.
+Indicates whether an embedded statement should be preceded with new line.

 *Note: This option is available only for C#.
 For details see [RCS1027](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1027.md).*

 **`--new-line-before-enum-member`**

-Indicates whether an enum member declaration should be preceded with empty line.
+Indicates whether an enum member declaration should be preceded with new line.

 *Note: This option is available only for C#.
 For details see [RCS1025](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1025.md).*

 **`--new-line-before-statement`**

-Indicates whether a statement should be preceded with newline.
+Indicates whether a statement should be preceded with new line.

 *Note: This option is available only for C#.
 For details see [RCS1026](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1026.md).*